-Many over 65s mistakenly believe the symptoms of breathlessness, fatigue and chest pains are due to ageing, and by not being aware and seeking diagnosis, they are putting their health at risk when heart valve replacement can restore them to good health.
+Many people mistakenly believe the symptoms of breathlessness, fatigue and chest pains are due to ageing.
+By not being aware and seeking a diagnosis, they are putting their health at risk when heart valve replacement can restore them to good health.

 The primary types of heart valve disease are: